British Battledress: Development and introduction

 From the early 1930s, the British War Office began research on a replacement for the Service Dress that had been a combined field and dress uniform since the early 1900s.
 Initially conducted on a small scale over several years, some of the ideas tested included deerstalker hats and safari jackets.
-After extensive field trials of other uniforms, Battledress, Serge (often referred to as 1937 Pattern, albeit incorrectly) was adopted just before the Second World War.
+After extensive field trials of other uniforms, Battledress, Serge (often referred to as 1937 Pattern) was adopted just before the Second World War.
 The uniform was designed with the needs of mechanised infantry in mind, and was inspired by contemporary wool 'ski suits' that were less restrictive to the wearer, used less material, were warm even while wet and were more suited to vehicular movement than Service Dress.

 Attempting to create a more standardised uniform across much of the British military, it was composed of a fairly streamlined short jacket of wool serge that buttoned to the outside of high-waisted wool serge trousers.
 The sleeves of the jacket had a forward curve built into them so that they were more comfortable to wear prone, shouldering a rifle, or seated holding a steering wheel for instance, although they tended to show multiple wrinkles near the inside of the elbow when the soldier's arms were held straight at the sides.
 On the trousers, there was a large map pocket on the front near the left knee and a special pocket for a field dressing near the right front pocket (on the upper hip).

 One problem often developed, the gap between the blouse and trousers would open up in extreme movement and buttons popped, so braces were issued; in some cases a sweater was worn.
 A woollen shirt was typically worn under the wool jacket.
 Wearing an open collar jacket (with tie) was initially restricted to officers, other ranks buttoning the top button of the jacket and closing the collar with a double hook-and-eye arrangement.
 Short webbing anklets covered the gap between the trousers and the ankle boots, further adding to the streamlined look and keeping dirt out of the boots without having to use a taller, more expensive leather boot.

 Battledress was issued widely beginning in 1939 in the British Army (as well as the Canadian Army, who produced their own, almost identical, copy of Battledress after the outbreak of war), though shortages meant that some units of the British Expeditionary Force went to France in Service Dress.
 Some officers initially refused to wear Battledress themselves, contrary to orders.
 One Guards major declared: "I don't mind dying for my country but I'm not going to die dressed like a third-rate chauffeur".